OpenNMT/OpenNMT-py/dyndata.md

 ### Usage

 0. **Offline preprocessing:** e.g. cleaning, pretokenization.
    This is an optional step.
 For computational reasons, anything non-stochastic that is not varied between experiments can be done offline in advance.
-    1. **Sharding.** `preprocess_dynamicdata.py` uses the sharding config.
+1. **Sharding.** `onmt_preprocess_dynamicdata shard` uses the sharding config.
 The input corpora for each task are read, mixed together and divided into shards, in such a way that each shard gets the same mix of input corpora.
 The shards are plain text files.
 At the same time, a word vocabulary is computed.
 2. **Train segmentation model, determine vocabulary.** The segmentation model is trained in the same way as previously.
 The word vocabulary computed in the previous step can be used.
 It is important to determine all subwords that the segmentation model might use, in order to determine the NMT model vocabulary.
-    3. **Setting up transforms.** The torchtext Field objects are created.
+3. **Setting up transforms.** `onmt_preprocess_dynamicdata vocab` The torchtext Field objects are created.
 Transforms are warmed up, e.g. precomputing a cache of segmentation alternatives for the most common words.
 This is currently important for translation speed (although saving the transforms in the model checkpoint file would solve this better).
-    4. **Training.** `train_dynamicdata.py` uses the training conf.
+4. **Training.** `onmt_train_dynamicdata` uses the training conf.
+   During training, the shard ids of each task are shuffled and put into a queue.
+   When the queue runs out, it is transparently refilled and reshuffled.
+   Thus each task has its own infinite iterator and a separate epoch counter.
+   The next shard is loaded from disk, and the examples are shuffled.
+   Examples from the different tasks are mixed according to the current task-mix distribution.
+   A "bucket" of examples is drawn in this way.
+   A new torchtext Dataset is created from this bucket.
+   The examples are turned into numbers (indices into the vocabulary), divided into minibatches, and padded to the same length.
+   After this they are ready to be sent to the trainer process.

 ### Example

 ![Preprocessing and training steps](dyndata.png)
 ![Example transforms](transforms.png)

+### Available transforms

+- `duplicate_mono`: Takes in monolingual data, duplicates it into a source and target side.
+- `peturb_order`: (better name: reorder / slightly shuffle.
+Note typo: missing 'r') Slightly reorder the **source** side.
+  The maximum distance a token can move determined by the parameter `peturb_order_max_dist`.
+- `drop`: (better name: delete).
+Random token deletion on the **source** side.
+  Strength controlled by the `drop_temperature` parameter (negated exponent: bigger numbers cause less drops).
+- `switchout`: Apply SwitchOut to both source and target sides.
+  Strength controlled by the `switchout_temperature` parameter.
+- `wb_noise`: Add or remove word boundaries on both source and target sides.
+  Strength controlled by the `wb_noise_temperature` parameter.
+- `insertion`: Random token insertion on both source and target sides.
+  Strength controlled by the `insertion_temperature` parameter.
+- `lang_prefix_both`: Add both a source and target language token, determined from the task metadata, plus optionally a third marker if the `groups.*.meta.extra_prefix` parameter is set.
+  E.g. "<FROM_en> <TO_fi> <BT>".
+- `morfessor_em`: Apply Morfessor EM+Prune segmentation to both source and target sides.
+Input should be pretokenized to separate punctuation from words.
+  The parameter `seg_n_samples` controls the length of the n-best list for sampling.
+To turn off subword regularization, set to 1. `seg_theta` controls the temperature of the sampling.
+- `morfessor_em_taboo`: Apply taboo segmentation using Morfessor EM+Prune.
+Takes in monolingual data, outputs the same data in two segmentation versions that don't share (multi-character) subwords, as source and target.
+- `morfessor_em_taboo_peturbed`: A special variant of taboo segmentation for use together with reordering.
+Takes in a source and a target, which must contain the same tokens (but may be in different order).
+- `sentencepiece`: Apply SentencePiece segmentation to both source and target sides.
+  Input should **not** be pretokenized.
+If it is, shard with `predetokenize`.
+  Same parameters as `morfessor_em`.
+- `filter_too_long`: Filters out too long examples.
+This must be redone after segmentation, which may increase the length of the sequence substantially.
+Parameter `max_len` controls the maximum length.

+More transforms can easily be added as needed.

 ### Under the hood